ArduPilot/ardupilot_wiki/copter/source/docs/gps-failsafe-glitch-protection.rst

 recommended to take back control using Stabilize, Acro or AltHold as soon as possible.

-This article describes two forms of GPS glitch logic.
-The first is used by the default navigation algorithm for AC3.1 and 3.2.
-The second (EKF) can be used in AC3.2, and is mandatory in AC3.3 and later.

 Glitch Protection - Default
 ===========================

-AC3.1 and AC3.2 include GPS glitch protection which can help alert the pilot to a bad GPS position, trigger a failsafe and reduce the incidents of fly-aways.
+GPS glitch protection is provided which can help alert the pilot to a bad GPS position, trigger a failsafe and reduce the incidents of fly-aways.
 Glitches are detected by comparing the each new position update received from the GPS with a position projected out from the